Refreshing competences continuously

 Aim for excellence in your managerial practices

-How can you find the right combination from the various components that constitute the quality of managerial practices?
+How can you find the right combination of the various components that constitute the quality of managerial practices?
 Following Google’s example, you can take inspiration from methods used in operational excellence and experimental science.

 From manager to leader